-From the Effective Date, the Contractor will be authorized to carry out Exploration Operations in the Contract Area during the initial Exploration Period of four (4) years, as established in Article 1.1.60.
-Within 60 days from the Effective Date, the Contractor will initiate study and evaluation work.
+From the Effective Date, the Contractor will be authorized to carry out Exploration Operations in the Contract Area during the Initial Exploration Period.
+Within sixty (60) days from the Effective Date, the Contractor will initiate study and evaluation work.

-- 2.2 Extension periods - 2.2.1 The Contractor may ask for up to two (2) extensions: the first is an extension of one (1) year to the First Sub-Period, and the second is an extension of one (1) year to the Second Sub-Period, . - 2.2.2 For each Extension Period, the Contractor will present a request to the Ministry at least two (2) months before the expiration of the First Sub-Period, or as the case may be, the Second Sub-Period.
-The Ministry will not unreasonably deny or delay the granting of this extension, provided the Contractor has complied with all of its obligations in the Initial Exploration Period and the First Extension Period, as the case may be, and is in no way noncompliant with this Contract. - 2.2.3 A map will be attached to each request for an extension, delineating the Contract Area the Contractor proposes to retain, as well as a report that specifies the work realized in the areas proposed for relinquishment since the Effective Date, and the results obtained from them. - 2.2.4 If on the expiration of the Initial Exploration Period or any Extension Period, an Evaluation work program is under way, the Contractor will be entitled to the grant of an additional extension of the current Exploration Period necessary to complete the work in progress.
-Additionally, if Evaluation work has not been completed by the Contractor at the time a relinquishment comes due, as stipulated in Article 2.4, the obligation to relinquish will be suspended until the Contractor has completed the work, the commerciality is decided, and if applicable, establishment of a Field has been approved or denied.
-Any additional extension granted in accordance with this Article will not exceed one (1) Contract Year or a longer period that may be approved by the Ministry, plus the necessary period of time established under Article 5 for the evaluation of a Development and Production Plan and the Ministry's response.
+- 2.2 Extension periods - 2.2.1 The Contractor may ask for up to two (2) extensions: the first is an extension of one (1) year to the First Exploration Sub-Period, that is, the First Extension Period, and the second is an extension of one (1) year to the Second Exploration Sub-Period, that is, the Second Extension Period.

-- 2.2.5 In the previous case, the Contractor will ask the Ministry for an additional extension at least two (2) months before expiration of the Initial Exploration Period or the Extension Period in force at the time, as applicable. - 2.3 Termination
+- 2.2.2 For each Extension Period, the Contractor will present a request to the Ministry at least two (2) months before the expiration of the First Exploration Sub-Period, or as the case may be, the Second Exploration Sub-Period.
+The Ministry will not unreasonably deny or delay the granting of this extension, provided the Contractor has complied with all of its obligations in the First Exploration Sub-Period, the First Extension Period and the Second Exploration Sub-Period, as the case may be, and is in no way noncompliant with this Contract. - 2.2.3 A map will be attached to each request for an extension, if appropriate, delineating the Contract Area the Contractor proposes to retain, as well as a report that specifies the work realized in the areas proposed for relinquishment since the Effective Date, and the results obtained from them. - 2.2.4 If on the expiration of the Initial Exploration Period or any Extension Period, an Appraisal work program is under way, the Contractor will be entitled to the grant of an additional extension of the current exploration period necessary to complete the work in progress.
+Additionally, if Appraisal work has not been completed by the Contractor at the time a relinquishment comes due, as stipulated in Article 2.4, the obligation to relinquish will be suspended until the Contractor has completed the work, the commerciality is decided, and if applicable, establishment of a Field has been approved or denied.
+Any additional extension granted in accordance with this Article will not exceed one (1) Contract Year or a longer period that may be approved by the Ministry, plus the necessary period of time established under Article 5 for the evaluation of a Development and Production Plan and the Ministry's response. - 2.2.5 In the previous case, the Contractor will ask the Ministry for an additional extension at least two (2) months before expiration of the Initial Exploration Period or the Extension Period in force at the time, as applicable.